 Bach with Busch and Casals

 Istomin collaborated successively with both Busch and Casals.
-Before building profound musical and human links with Casals, he had been close to Busch and had performed under him more than one hundred times, even playing the continuo in the orchestral works of Bach or Handel .
+Before building profound musical and human links with Casals, he had been close to Busch and had performed under him more than one hundred times, even playing the continuo in the orchestral works of Bach or Handel.
 With the benefit of hindsight, Istomin thought that the differences between these two great musicians were not so important.
 Busch was more rigorous, without the sensitivity and freedom which was Casals’ trademark.
 Casals’ flexible phrasing, rhythmic vitality and intensity of accentuation were unique and quite revolutionary at the time.
 Istomin recalled that Busch spoke frequently about Casals.
 He acknowledged that Casals was wrong, but that his result was far better than the musicians who were right.
 Casals was such a great artist!
-Busch considered that Casals took too many liberties, but the result was so grand.
+Busch felt that Casals took too many liberties, but conceded that the result was grandiose.
 As for Casals, he deeply respected Busch, but mentioned him quite rarely.

 Toccata in E minor BWV 914